 paper on this topic for more information.

-- Status Code 161 After Installation: If you are getting a Status 161 (Licensing Error) after installing Pervasive, then your database license may not be properly applied.
-On each computer, start the Pervasive License Administrator (which you'll find in the Start/Programs/Pervasive programs group) and check the license count showing on this screen.
+- Status Code 161 -- License Is Not Applied: If you are getting a Status 161 (Licensing Error) after installing the engine, then your database license may not be properly applied.
+On the database server, start the PSQL/Zen License Administrator (which you'll find in the Start Menu) and check the license count showing on this screen.
 If you do not see a permanent license with the correct user count, then you will need to apply your license.
 See your invoice or packing slip for your Registration Keycode, and enter this string into the boxes provided, then click "Add License".
 You should then see the proper license count.

-- Status 161 Appearing -- Users are taking TWO licenses: This issue is present in older versions of PSQLv10 and PSQLv11 and has been fixed by Actian.
+- Status Code 161 -- Users are taking TWO licenses: This issue is present in older versions of PSQL v10 and PSQL v11 and has been fixed by Actian.
 Please update your environment to the latest PSQL patch on both the server AND the client computer.

 If you need help with installing or patching your database engine, Goldstar Software also provides update services via the Internet for a fixed fee.
 See our Installation Services page for more details.
 If you are running PeachTree Accounting, then we strongly recommend using our installation services, as PeachTree can make installing a bit more of a challenge.